robohlstrom24/desktop-refurb/README.md

 ## Operational Relevance (Endpoint Hardware and OS Deployment)

 This project demonstrates support of the workstation lifecycle by upgrading under-performing hardware components in pursuit of system reliability.
 A clean OS install established a supportable baseline, and validation activities post-installation confirmed system stability.
-Availability and integrity risks introduced by the low-level changes were evaluated for impact to future operations.
-Troubleshooting activities were documented in a separate repository modeled after ticket-based professional support workflows.
+Troubleshooting activities are supplemented with ITSM-style tickets which are documented in a companion repository.

 (see: [Troubleshooting Journal](https://github.com/robohlstrom24/troubleshooting-journal))

-## Job Duties Demonstrated

-- Supporting the workstation lifecycle through hardware upgrades, OS deployment, and post-change validation
-- Installing and configuring desktop hardware components
-- Performing clean operating system deployments
-- Validating system functionality and stability following hardware changes
-- Documenting troubleshooting outcomes to support future maintenance and incident response

 ## Scope of Work